i2bc/GPMS-1/README.md

 # GPMS

-This sudy describe the distribution of transposon integration sites.
+This study describes the distribution of transposon integration sites.

 You can find functions definition in [functions.py](functions.py) and figures production for the paper in [main.py](main.py).